aflyhorse/EVE-CorpKMStat/README.md

 1. Run ```flask updatesde``` to get updated SDE.

+### Notice

+* Manually combine or create player is made via ```flask updateplayer --char [character name] --title [existing or new title]```.

+## About Me

+I'm a long time EVE Online player, [Nadeko Hakomairos](https://evewho.com/character/94299194) of [Snow Moon City](https://evewho.com/corporation/98702000) of [Fraternity.](https://evewho.com/alliance/99003581)

+This project is built to simplify the management of my corp.
+My corp provide monthly rewards based on kills made.
+Feel free to contact me in game if you have problems or want to join my corp.
+The corp is UTC+8 Chinese based.

+In-game ISK donations are also appreciated :smile:

 ## Thanks

 Many thanks for:
 * [EVERef](https://everef.net) for packaged killmails.
 * [Fuzzwork](https://www.fuzzwork.co.uk/) for CCP Static Data Export Conversions.
 * [zKillboard](https://zkillboard.com/) for price estimation of killmail.

 ## License